We're going to Connected America, 2025! Click here to schedule a meeting with us whilst we’re there.

 1 The need to tackle climate change will propel faster fibre rollout

-Not only is full fibre broadband a key tool in mitigating the impact of extreme weather episodes, but when coupled with AI and IoT, full fibre broadband will help to tackle climate change and reduce carbon emissions.
+Not only is full fiber broadband a key tool in mitigating the impact of extreme weather episodes but when coupled with AI and IoT, full fibre broadband will help to tackle climate change and reduce carbon emissions.

-Full fibre broadband has the potential to propel the economy towards net zero in the future.
-From eliminating waste and pollution from business processes, to reusing components and materials, and by making better use of renewable resources.
+Full fiber broadband has the potential to propel the economy towards net zero in the future.
+From eliminating waste and pollution from business processes to reusing components and materials, and making better use of renewable resources.

 Entrepreneurs and investors are finding opportunities within today’s “circular” economy enabled by smart technology, as well as investing in technologies that help reduce carbon emissions.
-However, smart or connected devices are only as good as the networks they run on, and full fibre allows these devices to come into their own.
-For example, sensors can now be deployed to monitor air pollution, water levels, flood defences and even to manage road traffic systems.
-With full fibre, the possibilities are endless.
+However, smart or connected devices are only as good as the networks they run on, and full fiber allows these devices to come into their own.
+For example, sensors can now be deployed to monitor air pollution, water levels, flood defenses and even to manage road traffic systems.
+With full fiber, the possibilities are endless.

-And what’s more, in a recent report, Talk Talk claim that using full fibre networks could see an 80% improvement in energy efficiency compared with existing copper-based services.
-Needing less exchanges, less engineer journeys and with the ability to transmit signals over far greater distances, full fibre is a much more energy efficient way to deliver broadband services.
+And what’s more, in a recent report, Talk Talk claim that using full fiber networks could see an 80% improvement in energy efficiency compared with existing copper-based services.
+Needing fewer exchanges, fewer engineer journeys, and with the ability to transmit signals over far greater distances, full fiber is a much more energy-efficient way to deliver broadband services.

 2 The global skills gap will drive the need for innovative thinking

-Everyone in the technology and telecoms sectors is aware of the significant talent gaps existing at all levels, from the boardroom to the front-line.
-There is no simple solution to hiring new employees and retraining current staff, but with digital transformation top of the agenda across most organisations, there is a need to transform businesses through automation rather than hiring expensive employees.
+Everyone in the technology and telecoms sectors is aware of the significant talent gaps existing at all levels, from the boardroom to the front line.
+There is no simple solution to hiring new employees and retraining current staff, but with digital transformation top of the agenda across most organizations, there is a need to transform businesses through automation rather than hiring expensive employees.

-Even with the economic downtown expected in 2023, there will be no easy solution to the skills gap: competition for skilled network designers, technical experts and project managers will continue to be a challenge.
-For broadband network operators, field engineering roles have changed significantly in responsibilities over the last decade, with a new generation of engineers that are tech savvy and hungry for innovation.
-Companies that offer hybrid working, generous salaries and benefits, and who build a model based on both salaried staff, as well as skilled contactors, will thrive and survive in 2023.
+Even with the economic downturn expected in 2023, there will be no easy solution to the skills gap: competition for skilled network designers, technical experts, and project managers will continue to be a challenge.
+For broadband network operators, field engineering roles have changed significantly in responsibilities over the last decade, with a new generation of engineers that are tech-savvy and hungry for innovation.
+Companies that offer hybrid working, generous salaries and benefits, and who build a model based on both salaried staff, as well as skilled contractors, will thrive and survive in 2023.

 3 Telecommunications Security Act 2021